MOSAIC RENDERS

 Is Mosaic Render Right for Your Project?

-- For substrate priming and primer colour-matching, the render primers collection covers Ceresit CT 16 and Atlas Cerplast quartz primers compatible with CT 177, with tinting available to match the aggregate shade and eliminate basecoat show-through.
+- For substrate priming and colour-matching, the render primers collection covers Ceresit CT 16 and Atlas Cerplast quartz primers compatible with CT 177, with tinting available to match the aggregate and eliminate basecoat show-through.

 FAQ — Mosaic Render Specification, Ordering, Application